 – Why it’s notable: Known for clean, fast performance and strong privacy ethics. it uses WireGuard for speed and simplicity.
 However, it’s a smaller network than the biggest players, so consider your location.

 – Real-world tip: If you’re in a region with good server coverage, Mullvad can be surprisingly fast and privacy-centric.
+Vpn settings edge: comprehensive guide to configuring edge VPN settings for security, performance, and reliability 2026

 – Best budget option: Surfshark